AshwinSundar/ashwinsundar/content/posts/jumbo-jet-mind.md

 +++

-A tech founder recently one-upped Steve Jobs [jobs-bicycle] by describing AI as "like a jumbo jet for the mind" [^founder].
+A tech founder recently one-upped Steve Jobs[^jobs-bicycle] by describing AI as "like a jumbo jet for the mind"[^founder].

 What does that mean?
 To me, Steve Jobs comment that "a computer is like a bicycle for the mind" was about improved intellectual efficiency.
 Over 30 years later, this is still a fantastic analogy.